La Cinémathèque française

 In the heart of Bercy Park, across the Seine from the Bibliothèque Nationale de France François-Mitterrand, the Cinémathèque Française chronicles the history of film, from its earliest beginnings up to recent releases.
 Highlights include French and Soviet avant-garde films, the first talkies, and movements like German Expressionism, or French New Wave.
 The postmodern façade of the building flaunts round, undulating shapes that architect Frank Gehry described as the “dancer lifting her tutu.”

-TOP TIP: the museum admission ticket is included in the Paris Region Pass.
+TOP TIP: the museum admission ticket is included in the Paris Museum Pass.

 Access and contact